johnfrenchxyz/UGA/CAES/README.md

 - Expanding Search needs to autofocus on safari mobile.

 ##Recently Completed:
+- Event Calendar - Changed the layout to match the News Main page layout.
+- Event Calendar - added pagination to event list component.
+- Event Calendar - added a max height to the featured image
 - Events Sidebar - added "full date" below the location.
-- Calendar Page - added pagination to event list component.
-- Calendar Page - added a max height to the featured image
 - Event Page - made time and location more prominent
 - Event Page - I actually do not think we should have social sharing for the events.
 It increases page load time, and I am not sure that many people will find it useful.
 - Profile Component - changed to "Profile Page Template"